erikj/presentations/gitgithubncareol/slides/issues.md

 - Comments can be in-line w/ Issue

-- Comments can be made to specific commits of lines of commits
+- Comments can be made to specific commits or lines of commits

 - Comments are in Markdown / GFM w/ auto-linking features described previously